intel/pepc/tests/readme.txt

-The "v1" tests in this directory will be removed at some point.

-Examples for runnint tests.
+# Examples for running tests.

 # List all tests
 pytest --collect-only